 I’ve only just moved to the county, can I still join?

-Yes – these sessions are welcome to all and we want to know everyone’s different stories.
+Absolutely!
+This project is welcome to all and we want to know everyone’s different stories and experiences.

 Do I have to be an artist to join?